babakfp/babakfp.ir/src/content/posts/svelte-4-vs-5/index.md

 </script>
 ```

-The Svelte 5 example has 11 times more lines of code than Svelte 4.
+The Svelte 5 example is approximately 631% (7.3x) larger than Svelte 4.

 ## Wrapping up